snadi-teaching/git-practice-in-class/README.md

 ## Common steps

-1. Create a new repository on your github account
+1. Create a new repository on your github account.
+Choose to add a ReadMe in the configuration options.

 2. Clone this new repository by using the `git clone <repo address>` command.
 You can find the repo address by clicking on the green `Code` button on the main page of the repo. **Note: when you see <something> (i.e., something between angle brackets), this is a placeholder for a value you would fill in.
 So for example, if you see `cd <folder name>` and your folder name is Bob, then your command becomes `cd Bob`**